hehoku/ts-challenges/README.md

 This repo has added code, My question and the explanation from ChatGPT.

-Thanks to my ChatGPT, God of Wisdom, Hermes.
+Thanks to my ChatGPT, God of Wisdom, Hermes.(Bing for me when ChatGPT is unavailable :-))

 ## Challenges